vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 If the e-mail address is already taken, we'll send a notice that another visitor attempted register with that address.
 We'll also send a password reset link in case the user simply forgot about their existing account and attempted to register a second time.

-Because the messages are sent by email, only the owner of that e-mail address can find out if the address is already registered.
+Because the messages are sent by email, only the owner of that e-mail address can find out if the address it's registered.

 ![Screenshot of the user registration page with a better email privacy setup.
 After attempting to register, users see a message that says, "A message with the confirmation link has been sent to your email address."](/images/signup-good-privacy.png){:class='center'}
 *__Good:__ Only the owner of an e-mail address can figure out if it's already been registered.*{:class='caption'}